- 28 Masters

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards

 UB is committed to offering services that help students succeed.
 These services provide UB students with a comprehensive support network.

-The Office of Housing, Residential Life and Community Standards offers six different residence halls—including the newly built University Hall, for you to call home while living and learning at UB.
+The Office of Housing and Residential Life offers six different residence halls—including the newly built University Hall, for you to call home while living and learning at UB.

 Together with the ISIC Association and British Council IELTS, Studyportals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.

 At first, I had anxiety on how do I cope up with my studies and the living, later with the encouragement and support from faculty, it flowed well through the assignments and classes, with a bunch of people whom you could ask for help and a few with whom you could cook food and stuff, overall it help me live through the young age of Bridgeport.
 Thanks for letting me know...